MRtrix3/mrtrix3/docs/quantitative_structural_connectivity/act.rst

 Tissue segmentation
 ^^^^^^^^^^^^^^^^^^^

 So far I have had success with using FSL tools to also perform the anatomical image segmentation; FAST is not perfect, but in most cases it's good enough, and most alternative software I tried provided binary mask images only, which is not ideal.
-The ``5ttgen`` script using the ``fsl`` algorithm interfaces with FSL to generate the necessary image data from the raw T1 image, using BET, FAST and FIRST.
+The ``5ttgen`` script using the ``fsl`` algorithm interfaces with FSL to generate the necessary image data from a T1 image, using BET, FAST and FIRST.
 Note that this script also crops the resulting image so that it contains no more than the extracted brain (as this reduces the file size and therefore improves memory access performance during tractography); if you want the output image to possess precisely the same dimensions as the input T1 image, you can use the ``-nocrop`` option.

 Using ACT
 ---------